realA10001986/Time-Circuits-Display/README.md

 MQTT and BTTFN work fine along each other.

 BTTFN is the primary way of inter-prop communication.
 The majority of network features (such as mutual remote controlling, transmission of speed, synchronized fake-power and night mode switching, etc.) _require_ a BTTFN connection.
 These features are not supported through MQTT.
-Therefore, all BTTFN-compatible props need to be properly configured to connect to the TCD through BTTFN.
+Therefore, to work as designed, all BTTFN-compatible props need to be properly configured to connect to the TCD through BTTFN.

 The only inter-prop communication features that are covered by both BTTFN and MQTT are _time travel_ and _alarm_.